EthanLeitch/digitech-website-2022/README.md

 # Setup
 ## Setting up MySQL
 1. Download and install [MySQL Community Server](https://dev.mysql.com/downloads/mysql/).
+2. Launch the server.
-2. Log in to MySQL (`mysql -u root -p` or `sudo mysql`, depending on your system).
+3. Log in to MySQL (`mysql -u root -p` or `sudo mysql`, depending on your system).
-3. Set up a user with the neccessary permissions.
+4. Set up a user with the neccessary permissions.
 This user will be used by the webapp to connect to the database.
 ```sql
 CREATE USER 'joebloggs'@'localhost' IDENTIFIED BY 'password';
 GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'joebloggs'@'localhost' WITH GRANT OPTION;
 ```
-4. Load the example database.
+5. Load the example database.
 ```sql
 CREATE DATABASE classroom_db;
 ```